-- 8.3.1 Site preparation and other silviculture activities must follow the same AOP conditions and ground rule standards that apply to timber operations (i.e., stream crossing requirements, watercourse buffers, tree/understory retention, and Forest Soils Conservation Guidelines). - 8.3.2 All forest operators who are responsible for reforesting their timber disposition shall treat all harvest areas within two years from the end of the timber year when the harvest area received skid clearance.
-Non-stocked openings shall be treated within one year from the end of the timber year in which a declaration was submitted. - 8.3.3 Establishment and performance regeneration surveys shall be conducted according to the procedures in the Alberta Regeneration Survey Manual, (May 2003 or successors) unless alternate survey methods have been approved by Alberta. - 8.3.4 Herbicide, pesticide and fungicide use shall be performed in accordance with Alberta requirements. - 8.3.5 Site preparation equipment shall be cleaned and free of restricted and noxious weed seed or plant parts before entry into the working area or before mobilizing between projects according to Alberta requirements. - 8.3.6 Planting boxes shall be disposed of within 24 months of logging (skid clearance) and shall be removed to an appropriate disposal facility if ground access exists or the block does not contain any debris piles.
+- 8.3.1 Site preparation and other silviculture activities must follow the same AOP conditions and ground rule standards which apply to timber operations (i.e., stream crossing requirements, watercourse buffers, tree/understorey retention). - 8.3.2 Herbicide, pesticide and fungicide use shall be performed in accordance with Alberta requirements. - 8.3.3 Site preparation equipment shall be cleaned and free of restricted and noxious weed seed or plant parts before entry into the working area or before mobilizing between projects according to Alberta requirements. - 8.3.4 Planting boxes shall be disposed of within 24 months of logging (skid clearance) and are to be removed to an appropriate disposal facility if ground access exists or the block does not contain any debris piles.
 If ground access does not exist, boxes may be securely placed within existing debris piles for disposal by burning.
 All plastic shall be removed from boxes and disposed of at an approved waste disposal site prior to burning.
-Based on past operator compliance to this rule, Alberta may place a condition in the AOP for removal of all planting boxes.